 “Truth and beauty can still win battles.
 We need more art, more passion, more wit in defense of the Earth.”

 “[Environmentalists] have a large potential constituency: those who like to eat and breathe well.”

 “I believe that the average guy in the street will give up a great deal, if he really understands the cost of not giving it up.
 In fact, we may find that, while we're drastically cutting our energy consumption, we're actually raising our standard of living.”

-Thus situated, the Center’s mission is to inspire and nurture current and future generations of leaders, with the goal of making sustainable thinking and practices mainstream.
+Thus situated, the Center’s mission is to inspire and nurture current and future generations of activists, with the goal of making sustainable thinking and practices mainstream.
 Working at the intersection of art, environment, and social justice, the Brower Center’s vision is fundamentally optimistic.
 It is based on the belief that not only can most people understand the interconnected nature of issues like ocean conservation, income inequality, and individual consumption patterns, but that when armed with this knowledge and the tools to act, they will be inspired to participate in creating a more just and healthy world.

 The Brower Center accomplishes its mission through a distinctive combination of permanent infrastructure and ongoing public programs, providing a holistic support system to help established and emerging advocates thrive.
 The Center is a building with a brain, one of the greenest, most energy efficient in the Bay Area, and home to a contemporary art gallery, theater, conference center, and resident organizations working on sustainability.
 The combination of these resources with a suite of public, educational programs make the Brower Center a unique civic institution that brings together nonprofit organizations, social entrepreneurs, artists, activists, and the general public to engage in creative dialogue and action.

 The Brower Center’s activities are grounded in three commitments: